federgraph/RiggVar-RG38/doc/Form-Trimm-Tab.md

 Go ahead and do this:

-- Click on **<** WriteMemoBtn to update the values in the Memo.
+- Click on **WriteMemoBtn** to update the values in the Memo.
-- Click on ReadMemoBtn **>** to update the yellow points in the graph.
+- Click on **ReadMemoBtn** to update the yellow points in the graph.

-As a result you should now see that the yellow points lie on the curve!
+You should now see that the yellow points lie on the curve!

 Usually you would: